Mallikarjuna00G/quantitativeAptitudePractice001/README.md

 To see either the *list of contents* or to go through each *units*, please visit `index.html`.

+Now we are adding `package.json` for each unit folders.
+Now we need use the npm command.
+`npm run <scripts-key>` for example `npm run example011` to execute `node example011.js` command.
+To understand the resemblance see one of the `package.json` file.

 ## Units
 1. [unit01](./unit01/): CoverPage